-Lentils contribute protein, fiber, and vitamin B6 to this hearty dish, making it both satisfying and energizing.
-The red cabbage, red wine vinegar, and leeks add a host of healthful benefits: anthocyanins, indoles, isothiocyanates, sulfur compounds, and resveratrol.
+Lentils contribute muscle-building protein,detoxifying fiber, and vitamin B6 to this hearty dish, making it both satisfying and energizing.
+The red cabbage, red wine vinegar, and leeks add a host of disease-preventing benefits: anthocyanins, indoles, isothiocyanates, sulfur compounds, and resveratrol.
 You can also serve this delicious salad as a main course.

 5 Tbs. extra virgin olive oil

 ½ teaspoon Dijon mustard